Experience the scientific side of Tenerife with a visit of the Teide Observatory

 - Reservation for a group of at least 20 people or an equivalent fee.

 - Reservation subject to confirmation.
-Payment by credit card or bank transfer.
+Payment by credit card, bank transfer or via PayPal.

 Group visits of the Teide Observatory are preferably held at 10.00am.
 If you need to book for another time, please let us know.